forestgrape/coronavirus/1_introduction/suggestions.md

 * Sleep enough, eat healthily, relax and do some sport.

 and avoid weakening the immune system:
-* avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...

 * avoid being cold or even freezing for a longer period.
 For this reason, in cold climates, windows shouldn't be kept open permanently.
 * avoid immunosuppressants unless necessary for medical reasons.
   > Immunosuppressants are *not* a major risk factor for Covid though => no reason to be afraid if they are necessary (some carefulness is appropriate however).

+* avoid excessive caffeine, excessive sport (if in a very high risk region), excessive alcohol ...
+    > From time to time exceptions - as long as not overly excessive - seem to be not much adverse or even healthy such as in the case of excessive sports, possibly since the immune system and overall body homeostasis gets some training.
+Recovery time is important however.

 * try reducing stress for yourself and others.
 Trying too hard won't help though.

 Stress is an important factor, who hasn't experienced falling sick after a stressful period?
 It's about balancing the different kinds of risks and chances we have been and are facing through our entire evolution.